ezriharmusial/artkidsfoundation.org-astro/src/content/pages/en/artkids-representatives.md

 subtitle: "Represent ArtKids in your Country or City"
 author: ezzyharmless
 date: "2018-09-24 00:34:30"
 description: "It is now possible for Individuals and/or Companies to represent ArtKids Foundation and ArtKids International in your own country.
-By so doing, you would become a partner in progress with ArtKids.Are you interested and do you have the time?"
+By so doing, you would become a partner in progress with ArtKids.
+Are you interested and do you have the time?"
 status: "published"
 category: "organization"
 tags: []